EmoFake: An Initial Dataset for Emotion Fake Audio Detection: Dataset design

 \subsection{Fake audio generation}

+As of now, there have been numerous excellent works of EVC, broadly categorized into two types: method based on Generative Adversarial Networks (GANs) and methods based on Seq2Seq models.
+We used all the representative open-source EVC models to generate the emotion fake audio in EmoFake: VAW-GAN-CWT\footnote{https://github.com/KunZhou9646/Speaker-independent-emotional-voice-conversion-based-on-conditional-VAW-GAN-and-CWT}, DeepEST\footnote{https://github.com/KunZhou9646/controllable\underline{\space}evc\underline{\space}code}, Seq2Seq-EVC\footnote{https://github.com/KunZhou9646/seq2seq-EVC}, CycleGAN-EVC\footnote{https://github.com/KunZhou9646/emotional-voice-conversion-with-CycleGAN-and-CWT-for-Spectrum-and-F0}, CycleTransGAN\footnote{https://github.com/CZ26/CycleTransGAN-EVC}, EmoCycleGAN\footnote{https://github.com/bottlecapper/EmoCycleGAN} and StarGAN-EVC\footnote{https://github.com/glam-imperial/EmotionalConversionStarGAN}.
+The detailed description of the EVC models we used are shown in Table 1.

+In order to ensure EVC models can achieve the highest performance, when training each EVC model, the English EVC model is trained using the utterances of ESD Chinese and English speakers, and the Chinese EVC model is trained using the utterances of Chinese speakers.
+When generating emotion fake audio, the EVC model of different languages generated emotion fake audio in the corresponding language.
+Furthermore, we believe that enabling each EVC model to perform emotion voice conversion on both male and female speakers' speech can make the fake audio in EmoFake more comprehensive.
+Therefore, all twenty speakers are divided into ten pairs, with each pair consisting of one male speaker and one female speaker of the same language.
+The information of the speaker pair is shown in Table 2.

-The fake audio of EmoFake is generated by seven open source EVC models: VAW-GAN-CWT\footnote{https://github.com/KunZhou9646/Speaker-independent-emotional-voice-conversion-based-on-conditional-VAW-GAN-and-CWT}, DeepEST\footnote{https://github.com/KunZhou9646/controllable\underline{\space}evc\underline{\space}code}, Seq2Seq-EVC\footnote{https://github.com/KunZhou9646/seq2seq-EVC}, CycleGAN-EVC\footnote{https://github.com/KunZhou9646/emotional-voice-conversion-with-CycleGAN-and-CWT-for-Spectrum-and-F0}, CycleTransGAN\footnote{https://github.com/CZ26/CycleTransGAN-EVC}, EmoCycleGAN\footnote{https://github.com/bottlecapper/EmoCycleGAN} and StarGAN-EVC\footnote{https://github.com/glam-imperial/EmotionalConversionStarGAN}.
-The information of the EVC models we used are shown in Table 1 and all models are trained with ESD.
-We split all speakers into pairs of male and female speakers.
-For each pair of speakers, we choose a source emotion and then convert the speech data in ESD matching the speakers and the source emotion into utterances containing each of the remaining four emotions.
+To maximize the diversity of emotion conversion pairs, we selected different source emotions for various speaker pairs.
+For each pair of speakers, we converted their source emotional speech data in ESD into utterances containing each of the remaining four emotions.